praveenande84/Target-Interview/01 My Self/About My Self.md

 On the **backend** side, I acquired knowledge in Node.js, Express.js, SQLite, and Python.

-I also gained experience in using Git and GitHub for version control.
+I also gained some experience in using Git and GitHub for version control.

 So I have hands-on experience on Mern stack technologies,

 ##### `Projects`